-Students engaged in research, independent study, internships or other courses/projects involving human subjects must be made fully aware of their ethical, legal and moral responsibilities and their potential legal/financial liabilities when participating in such activities.
-Students planning research and/or coursework involving human subjects should consult their faculty adviser for project design and methodology.
-The University's Human Subjects Research Review Committee (HSRRC) reviews and must approve all research activities involving human subjects; HSRRC approval must be obtained prior to the initiation of the research.
-The Office of Research and Sponsored Programs staff provides the appropriate review forms and guidance to initiate the human-subjects research review process.
+2. Students engaged in research, independent study, internships or other courses/projects involving human subjects must be made fully aware of their ethical, legal and moral responsibilities and their potential legal/financial liabilities when participating in such activities.
+Students planning research and/or course work involving human subjects should consult their faculty adviser for project design and methodology.
+The University’s Human Subjects Research Review Committee (HSRRC) reviews and must approve all research activities involving human subjects; HSRRC approval must be obtained prior to the initiation of the research.
+The Division of Research staff provides the appropriate review forms and guidance to initiate the human-subjects research review process.

-Students planning projects involving the use of recombinant DNA molecules must consult with their faculty adviser for proper project protocol.
+4. Students planning projects involving the use of recombinant DNA molecules must consult with their faculty adviser for proper project protocol.
 The Institutional Biosafety Committee (IBC) oversees all research on campus involving the use of recombinant DNA molecules in order to ensure compliance with both University and federal regulations.
 IBC approval must be obtained prior to the initiation of any research involving the use of recombinant DNA molecules.
-Further information and guidelines are available from the Office of Research and Sponsored Programs at 607-777-6136.
+Further information and guidelines are available from the Division of Research at 607-777-6136.

 The following is a reproduction of section (213b) of the Education Law of New York State, concerning the illegal sale of term papers, theses or dissertations:

 Unlawful sale of dissertations, theses and term papers.